 While Trajectory specializes in working with healthcare and wellness brands, our agency has always believed in the power of outside category inspiration to create more standout branding and marketing solutions for our clients.
-To this end, this blog post on the Shopify blog – Branding Secrets from 14 Fashion Industry Experts – provides some great inspiration for marketing teams tasked with creating and overseeing healthcare branding.
+To this end, this blog post on the Shopify blog – Branding Secrets from 14 Fashion Industry Experts – provides some great branding inspiration for marketing teams tasked with creating and overseeing healthcare and wellness branding.

 The Importance of Branding to Fuel A Strong Business

 The post, written by Shopify Storyteller Dayna Winter, shares the opinions of 14 seasoned fashion entrepreneurs, marketers and journalists about the power of branding to help grow business.
 She sets the stage by reminding about the real power of a brand (beyond its outward signs to its values, voice and design) to build emotional connection.
 She also points to the example of the Nike brand as a true driver for the business, which I also wrote about in this recent blog post Stronger Branding, Better Digital Marketing.
 Note: While her post is from 2017, the perspectives being shared are just as relevant today.

 14 Voices, 14 Testimonies To The Power of Branding

 Here are summarized comments about the power of branding from each of the 14 fashion experts.
 What makes them relevant for healthcare and wellness marketing teams tasked with overseeing healthcare branding – is the recognition of the importance of harnessing the full power of branding as a catalyst for business growth.
 They may be written around fashion, but their importance (as you’ll note) transcends.

 1. Joey Ng (VP Marketing, Output)

 - If you can’t communicate who you are as a brand and the type of person who would identify with your core values and aesthetic, then you won’t be able to sell it to them.

 - Find your niche, establish the core message, nail it, then expand.